2

 Why Live in Thousand Oaks

-Thousand Oaks in Berkeley is a neighborhood distinguished by its ancient coast live oak trees and striking rock formations.
-The area features grand homes, including Mediterranean-style residences and Craftsman bungalows from the 1920s and 1930s, often nestled among massive stones.
+Thousand Oaks is a historic Berkeley neighborhood distinguished by its ancient coast live oak trees and striking rock formations.
+It's known for its peaceful ambiance, with low stone walls and steps connecting the streets, making it a pleasant place for walks.
+The area features grand homes, including Mediterranean-style residences and Craftsman bungalows from the 1920s and 1930s, which often nestle among massive stones.
 The neighborhood is served by highly rated Berkley Public Schools, including Thousand Oaks Elementary, Martin Luther King Middle School, and Berkley High School.
-Solano Avenue, the local dining and shopping district, offers a variety of restaurants and shops, such as the acclaimed Indian restaurant Ajanta and the vintage-themed ice cream shop iScream.
+Solano Avenue, the nearby shopping and dining district, is home to a variety of restaurants and shops.
+These include the acclaimed Indian restaurant Ajanta and the vintage-themed ice cream shop iScream.
 Great Stoneface Park showcases the neighborhood's unique geology, with car-sized rocks and stone urns, and serves as a spot for bouldering and leisurely walks.
 The Indian Trail, a stone staircase, provides a scenic route through the area.
 Thousand Oaks is about two miles from the El Cerrito Plaza BART Station, offering easy access to downtown San Francisco, and is approximately 25 miles from San Francisco International Airport.
-The neighborhood is known for its peaceful ambiance, with low stone walls and steps connecting the streets, making it a pleasant place for walks.

 Frequently Asked Questions